 What is SQL?

 A domain-specific language developed to manage the data and kept in a relational database management system is called SQL.
 SQL stands for Structured Query Language and is developed by ISO/IEC, and the typing discipline is made stronger.
 The statements are used to perform many operations on a database, such as retrieval of data, updating data, removing and renaming data, and deleting data.
 Oracle, Sybase, Microsoft SQL Server is some of the databases that use SQL language.
 We cannot call SQL a programming language, but it has some standards to create procedural extensions so that the functionalities can be extended to form a programming language.

 It is a language used to query over tabular data.
 Unlike other languages, SQL is a declarative language; one just needs to specify the result that they want to see and submit the query to RDBMS.
 RDBMS executes the code at the backend and gives the desired output.
-Whereas in procedural language, we have to tell a computer each and every step to perform in order to get the output.
+Whereas in a procedural language, we have to tell a computer each and every step to perform in order to get the output.
 So if you want to select data from the above table, you just need to write the below query and execute it.

 SELECT * FROM CustomerDetail;

 A confusion with SQL is the syntax of SQL query.
 The elements are not executed in the order they are used in the query.
 Consider selecting data from the above CustomerDetail table.